The Private Competition Enforcement Review: Poland

 The November 2019 reform of the Civil Procedure Code has not significantly impacted the application of the Private Enforcement Act.
 However, several high-value lawsuits have recently been initiated under the Act:

-- in February 2020, Polish oil refiner and petrol retailer PKN Orlen sued mBank, Mastercard and Visa for 635.7 million zlotys, alleging that the companies infringed competition law by agreeing on interchange fees;53
+- in February 2020, Polish oil refiner and petrol retailer PKN Orlen sued mBank, Mastercard and Visa for 635.7 million zlotys, alleging that the companies infringed competition law by agreeing on interchange fees;54

 - Polish logistics companies claimed damages from the Trucks cartel that set excessive prices for trucks in the EU between 1997 and 2011.
-According to some estimates, the total value of damages may approach 12 billion zlotys; and
+According to some estimates, the total value of damages may approach 12 billion zlotys.
+In addition, in December 2021 the OCCP issued decisions on the infringement of the Competition Act by certain truck dealers in Poland,55 which may result in new private enforcement claims within this sector; and

-- an action against a Cement cartel that operated between 1998 and 2009 may also be filed in the near future; the Court of Appeals in Warsaw is currently working to establish the date on which the competition law infringement ceased to exist.54
+- an action against a cement cartel that operated between 1998 and 2009 may also be filed in the near future; the Court of Appeals in Warsaw is currently working to establish the date on which the competition law infringement ceased to exist.56

 These and other cases will provide insight into how Polish courts will interpret the relatively new provisions of the Private Enforcement Act.

-1 Natalia Mikołajczyk and Wojciech Podlasin are managing associates at Linklaters C Wiśniewski i Wspólnicy.
+1 Natalia Mikolajczyk and Wojciech Podlasin are managing associates at Linklaters C Wisniewski i Wspólnicy.

 2 Article 3 of the Private Enforcement Act.